 What is reverse osmosis?

-Reverse osmosis removed typically 98% of all impurities, but can be as high as 99.9% in more specialist conditions, such as dentists, medical, window cleaning and laboratories.
+Residential reverse osmosis systems typically remove 98.9% of all impurities but can be as high as 99.9% in more specialist conditions, such as dentists, medical applications, window cleaning, factories and laboratories.

-The RO system rejects the contaminants we don't want in our water supply by rejecting those to the drain.
+The RO system removes the contaminants we don't want in our water supply by rejecting those to the drain.

 In a typical domestic home, here is what RO will remove:

 Let's tell you more about the filters and running costs